 This is a listing of in-network providers in the service area covered under the Plan.
-A current list of in-network providers may be obtained from Member Services and is also available through the online provider directory, DocFind.
-You can access DocFind at www.aetna.com or at http://www.ih-aetna.com/fcps.
+A current list of in-network providers may be obtained from Member Services and is also available through the online provider directory.
+You can access the directory at www.aetna.com/fcps.